 Model Overview

 Multimodal Simple is our multimodal library, which can be used to instantiate many of the current state-of-the-art models such as LLaVA, CogVLM, and MM1 among others.
 Our implementation supports multiple images interleaved with text as input, and can generate text as output.
-The building blocks for this implementation are as follows:
+The building blocks for this implementation are as follows:- Vision Encoder: Process images through one or more image encoders to produce embeddings.

 - Image Embedding Projector: Projects the embeddings from vision encoder into a shared latent space with LLM using MLPs.